Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Introduction

 \subsubsection{Outline of paper}

-Section \ref{sec:AssumptionsConceptMain} is reserved for assumptions, concept of solution, and main results.
-Some preliminary results regarding nonlocal operators and boundary layer sequences can be found in Section \ref{sec:Preliminaries}.
+Section \ref{sec:AssumptionsConceptMain} is reserved for assumptions, concept of solution, and main results, and in Section \ref{sec:Preliminaries} we provide preliminary results on nonlocal operators.
 We collect important properties of entropy solutions, like energy estimates, boundary conditions, and weak traces, in Section \ref{sec: propertiesOfEntropySolutions}.
-These properties are then used to prove uniqueness in Section \ref{sec: uniqueness}, and existence in Section \ref{sec:Existence}.
-The Appendices contain technical results.
+These properties are then used to prove uniqueness in Section \ref{sec: uniqueness}.
+The Appendices contain auxiliary results and calculations.